Responsible Finance Forum 2014 | Perth, Australia

 Responsible Digital Finance

-The fifth annual Responsible Finance Forum took place on August 28-29, 2014 in Perth, Australia, convening over 100 industry, government and private sector leaders to discuss how digital financial services can be delivered in a transparent, fair and safe manner.
+The Fifth Annual Responsible Finance Forum took place on August 2014 in Perth, Australia, convening over 100 industry, government and private sector leaders to discuss how digital financial services can be delivered in a transparent, fair and safe manner.
 Focusing exclusively on the use of technology to provide financial services and products for the poor, the Forum enabled participants to share specific approaches that private and public sector actors can take to address emerging risks from the expansion of digital financial services.

-- Identify consumer risks that arise when financial services are delivered digitally;
+- Identifying consumer risks that arise when financial services are delivered digitally;

-- Identify collective action and specific next steps to advance responsible digital finance.
+- Identifying collective action and specific next steps to advance responsible digital finance.